fogus/trammel/README.md

   8. `defconstraint` -- with ability to relax requires and tighten ensures
   9. Implicit arguments for isolated function. (in progress)
  10. Study the heck out of Racket Scheme (in progress)
+ 11. Modify macros to also allow regular Clojure constraint maps

 If you have any ideas or interesting references then I would be happy to discuss.